 Sexual exploitation is a form of abuse where young people are forced or manipulated into sexual activity.
-The abuser may groom the young person into trusting them – this can be done face-to-face or online – they then exploit this trust for their own gain.
+The abuser may groom the young person into trusting them – this can be done face-to-face or online.
+The abuser then exploits this trust for their own gain.
 Child sexual exploitation can take many forms and victims and criminals can be from any social or ethnic background.

 Types of CSE

-Criminals target young people in may different ways.
-Here are some of the most common for young people and parents to be aware of.
+Criminals target young people in many different ways - here are some of the most common:

 'He's my boyfriend...'
-Initial contact may take many forms.
-It could be someone the young person knows or it could be a chance meeting.
-Very often initial contact takes place online via social media, or in a chat-room.
-The offender exploits the young person's vulnerabilities.
-He or she might start complimenting them on their appearance and listening to their problems.
-If this develops into an actual meeting, the offender may continue to groom the young person by showering them with gifts, attention and affection.
-Very often the victim believes they are in a loving relationship and that the adult is their boyfriend or girlfriend.
-Once this level of trust has been gained the offender may manipulate the young person into a sexual relationship with intimidation, threats, violence and sometimes the use of drugs and alcohol.
+Initial contact can take many forms.
+The abuser may be someone the young person knows, or CSE may start from a chance meeting.
+Often, initial contact takes place online via social media, or in a chatroom.
+The offender exploits the young person's vulnerabilities - he or she might start complimenting them on their appearance and listening to their problems.
+If this develops into a face-to-face meeting, the offender may continue to groom the young person by showering them with gifts, attention and affection.
+Often, the victim believes they are in a loving relationship and that the adult is their boyfriend/girlfriend.
+Once this level of trust has been gained, the offender may manipulate the young person into a sexual relationship with intimidation, threats, violence and sometimes the use of drugs and alcohol.

 Free drink and drugs...
-Lone adults or groups of adults may offer young people free drink, drugs and cigarettes.
-This may appeal to the victim as they feel like they are being treated like a grown up.
-The adult may take advantage of young people when they are under the influence of drink and drugs and inhibitions are lowered – leaving them vulnerable.
-This can develop into drink and drugs being offered in exchange for sexual favours later.
+Lone adults or groups of adults may target young people by offering them free drink, drugs and cigarettes, making them feel that they're being treated like grown-ups.
+The adult/s may then take advantage of young people when they're under the influence of drink and drugs, and inhibitions are lowered – leaving them vulnerable.
+This can develop into a regular pattern of drink and drugs being offered in exchange for sexual favours.
 Again intimidation, threats and violence may feature in this scenario.

 He takes me to parties...
 Lone adults or groups of adults may invite young people to house parties with older adults.
-Again this may appeal as the victim feels like they are being treated as an adult.
-The offenders may offer young people drugs and alcohol and then take advantage of them while they are under the influence
+The offenders may offer young people drugs and alcohol and then take advantage of them while they are under the influence.

 Spot the signs of CSE